Capitalize on the personal impact of Social Media accounts

 Use online people connection tools:

-- A number of technologies and tools are now available to help professionals who want to connect online, start conversations and make connections.
+- Several technologies and tools are now available to help professionals who want to connect online, start conversations, and make connections.
 These tools include video conferencing platforms such as Zoom and Google Meet.

 - You can host/organize webinars or events to generate new contact opportunities.
 1-on-1 follow-up sessions, or group after-events, can help you make good deals.